couchbase/cbft/DESIGN.md

 subdirectories and starts removing them, before the MCP has a chance to update the plans and assign those PIndexes to the recovered node.
 The DNRFTS step proposed above needs to address this potential race.

+## Bucket Deletion

+If a bucket is deleted, any full-text indexes based on that bucket should be, by default, automatically deleted.

+The proposal is ns-server invoke a synchronous command-line tool or program that can list and/or delete the cbft indexes that have a data source from a given bucket.

+The listing operation allows ns-server to potentially display UI warnings to the user who's about to perform a bucket deletion.

+This command-line tool would also allow administrators to perform the same listing and "cascading delete" operation manually.

+TODO: What about cascade delete (or listing) of index aliases that (transitively) point to an index (or to a bucket datasource)?

 -------------------------------------------------
 # Requirements Review